ahmadalis2016/Iridium-AI-Image-Analysis/README.md

 Upload an image using the file uploader.
 Optionally, provide an input prompt to guide the AI analysis.
-Click the "Tell me about the image" button to receive AI-generated insights.
+Click the "Analyze Image" button to receive AI-generated insights.
 View the AI-generated response below the image.
 Contributors
 Ahmad A Shaik, Ph.D.